keys-pub/updater/README.md

 The goals of this library are to provide an updater that:

 - Is simple
-- Works on all our platforms (at least OS X, Windows, Linux)
+- Works on all our platforms (at least macOS, Windows, Linux)
 - Recovers from non-fatal errors
 - Every request or command execution should timeout (nothing blocks)
 - Can recover from failures in its environment